Stone Masonry

 of the yellow Ohio sandstone capitals and arch components.
 The spandrels above the

 arches are a mosaic of two colors of Longmeadow sandstone blocks.
-The of the
+The depth of the

 arches is intentionally exaggerated to impart a feeling of massiveness to the wall at